 2910 W. 53rd St.

-Editor’s Note, January 2022: Tulsa Bike Club has continued to add improvements to the Lubell Park trails since we originally published this article in June 2021.
+Editor’s Note, May 2023: Tulsa Bike Club has continued to add improvements to the Lubell Park trails since we originally published this article in June 2021.
 There is now a 2.5-mile beginner-friendly trail, with a jump/flow line and wooden skill features.
 The trail is also Adaptive Mountain Bike (aMTB) accessible.
 The park also features a playground.
 In spring or summer 2023, Bike Club will open the Mooser Park Greenway, with even more trails connecting Lubell Park and Bales Park.

 The first time at Ray Harral Nature Park will leave you wondering why you had not yet made a trip here.
 This 40-acre park in Broken Arrow is great for spending a day with kids.
 It has three miles of trails in varying degrees of difficulty, a natural spring, picnic shelters, bike trails and even fishing.